top of page

 How does one get established in the Mauna Yogam?

-• Sravanam (Being part of Jnana Yogam Satsangs, listening to wisdom of atma, the Self)
+• Sravanam (Being part of Jnana Yogam Satsangs, listening to the wisdom of atma, the Self)

 • Atma Bodham (Self abidance - continued prolonged Silence, DAILY & CONSISTENTLY)